Team-Octans-AstroPi/climateCSVgenerator/README.md

 The code in this repository uses data from Apple Weather, that may be modified and used for training the ML model in other repositories.
 Data sources attribution: https://developer.apple.com/weatherkit/data-source-attribution/.

+The code uses the [WeatherKit REST API](https://developer.apple.com/documentation/weatherkitrestapi).
+This requires an Apple Developer Program membership.

 ### Data from climateapi.scottpinkelman.com
 The code in this repository uses data from http://climateapi.scottpinkelman.com.
 It uses data from the Institute for Veterinary Public Health and the Provincial Government of Carinthia in Austria.